SoyDanielRomero/soydanielromero.github.io/assets/projects/coding/4-MIT-RealTimeBusTracker/README.md

 The goal of this exercise is to fetch data from an API and use it to animate a map.

-I implement a function to update MBTA Route 1 buses geolocation in real time every 15 seconds, and I attached to them their own markers with the bus number to identify them.
+I implemented a function to update MBTA Route 1 buses geolocation in real time every 15 seconds, and I attached to them their own markers with the bus number to identify them.
 I added the buses' geolocation to an array and create markers with their positions.
 I also wrote a function to get rid of previous markers.

 ## Installation 🔧